apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Authentication via Interactive Login
 ====================================

 Interactive login is the first of two means provided for authentication with Docker Hub.
-It is enabled through use of the ``--docker-login`` option of apptainer's ``pull`` command; for example:
+It is enabled through use of the ``--docker-login`` option of Apptainer's ``pull`` command; for example:

 .. code-block:: none